 We are also proud to call ourselves “Developers” since late 2009.
 Under the award of our Neighborhood Stabilization Program Grant from the Bureau of Economic Development Department of Planning and Development, Rimland was awarded the title of ‘Developer.’
 Developers are the coordinators of the activities who convert ideas on paper into real property.
 Since 2009 and with assistance provided by the Neighborhood Stabilization Program, we have purchased four single-family homes in Evanston’s “areas of greatest need.”
 “Areas of greatest need” are measured based on criteria outlined in Cook County’s Substantial Amendment to its Consolidated Plan, areas with the largest number of subprime mortgages, services of persons 50% or below Average Median Income, areas identified within the targeted areas that could benefit from the Neighborhood Stabilization Program through the purchase of foreclosed and/or abandoned properties, and targeting of special needs populations and other populations that have been affected by foreclosed and abandoned properties.
 After purchasing the homes, Rimland invested significant resources and energy into renovating the homes into extraordinary places for the individuals we support to live.

 We recognize that, for many families, moving a loved one to a residential care setting is the most difficult decision they will ever face.
 With our commitment to dignified living and respectful care, we believe Rimland is changing the face of care for individuals with autism.
-We welcome you to explore our approach, our Developmental Training Center, and our homes.
+We welcome you to explore our approach, our Community Day Services, and our homes.

 Environmental improvements to our Residential locations is also a commitment we make to our community